hafriedlander/php-peg/README.md

 ### Parser Format

-Parsers are contained within a PHP file, in one or more special comment blocks that start with `/*!* [name | !pragma]` (like a docblock, but with an exclamation mark in the middle of the stars)
+Parsers are contained within a PHP file, in one or more special comment blocks that start with `/*!* [name | !pragma]` (like a docblock, but with an exclamation mark in the middle of the stars).

 You can have multiple comment blocks, all of which are treated as contiguous for the purpose of compiling.
 During compilation these blocks will be replaced with a set of "matching" functions (functions which match a string against their rules) for each rule in the block.

 The optional name marks the start of a new set of parser rules.
-This is currently unused, but might be used in future for opimization & debugging purposes.
+This is currently unused, but might be used in future for optimization & debugging purposes.
 If unspecified, it defaults to the same name as the previous parser comment block, or 'Anonymous Parser' if no name has ever been set.

-If the name starts with an '!' symbol, that comment block is a pragma, and is treated not as some part of the parser, but as a special block of meta-data
+If the name starts with an '!' symbol, that comment block is a pragma, and is treated not as some part of the parser, but as a special block of meta-data.

 Lexically, these blocks are a set of rules & comments.
-A rule can be a base rule or an extension rule
+A rule can be a base rule or an extension rule.

 ##### Base rules

-Base rules consist of a name for the rule, some optional arguments, the matching rule itself, and an optional set of attached functions
+Base rules consist of a name for the rule, some optional arguments, the matching rule itself, and an optional set of attached functions.

 NAME ( "(" ARGUMENT, ... ")" )? ":" MATCHING_RULE
   ATTACHED_FUNCTIONS?

-Names must be the characters a-z, A-Z, 0-9 and _ only, and must not start with a number
+Names must be the characters a-z, A-Z, 0-9 and _ and - only, and must not start with a number.

-Base rules can be split over multiple lines as long as subsequent lines are indented
+Base rules can be split over multiple lines as long as subsequent lines are indented.

 ##### Extension rules

-Extension rules are either the same as a base rule but with an addition name of the rule to extend, or as a replacing extension consist of a name for the rule, the name of the rule to extend, and optionally: some arguments, some replacements, and a set of attached functions
+Extension rules are either the same as a base rule but with an addition name of the rule to extend, or as a replacing extension consist of a name for the rule, the name of the rule to extend, and optionally: some arguments, some replacements, and a set of attached functions.

 NAME extend BASENAME ( "(" ARGUMENT, ... ")" )? ":" MATCHING_RULE
   ATTACHED_FUNCTIONS?